laravel/docs/scout.md

 <a name="collection-engine"></a>
 ### Collection Engine

-While you are free to use the Algolia or Meilisearch search engines during local development, you may find it more convenient to get started with the "collection" engine.
+While you are free to use the Algolia, Meilisearch, or Typesense search engines during local development, you may find it more convenient to get started with the "collection" engine.
 The collection engine will use "where" clauses and collection filtering on results from your existing database to determine the applicable search results for your query.
 When using this engine, it is not necessary to "index" your searchable models, as they will simply be retrieved from your local database.

 To use the collection engine, you may simply set the value of the `SCOUT_DRIVER` environment variable to `collection`, or specify the `collection` driver directly in your application's `scout` configuration file: